plone/plone.restapi/docs/source/navroot.md

 ## Navigation root

-Plone has an idea called `Navigation Root` which provides a way to root catalog queries, searches, breadcrumbs, etc. in a given section of the site.
-This feature is useful when working with subsites or multilingual sites, because allows the site manager to somehow restrict where the searches or navigation queries start on the site.
+Plone has an idea called {term}`navigation root` which provides a way to root catalog queries, searches, breadcrumbs, etc. in a given section of the site.
+This feature is useful when working with subsites or multilingual sites, because it allows the site manager to restrict searches or navigation queries to a specific location in the site.

 This navigation root information is different depending on the context where is requested.
 For instance in a default multilingual site, when browsing the contents inside a language folder, the navigation root will be the language folder, but in a non-multilingual site the navigation root will be the root of the site.